MartinaB91/project3-budget/README.md

 # Budget System
 ## Introduction
+Budget system is an aid for financially conscious private individuals who wants to be able to set a budget and then follow how much they spend on shopping, food, entertainment, and other things.
+In this program the user can create one or several budgets, add a purchase to chosen budget, get a summary of chosen budget and end chosen budget.
 ## UX/Design
 ### Text color
+This system contains five different colours.
+The colours contribute to make it more obvious for the user because they are following a certain pattern.
+- Welcome message and text that confirms user choice for example created budget or ended budget have the colour of green.
+- All menu options have the colour of blue.
+- When the user is asked to choose a menu option the text have the colour of white.
+- If the user is asked to write in something else than a menu option the text have the colour of pink.
+- All text that confirms for example active user and ask the user what they want to do next have the colour of purple.
+- All error messages have the colour of red.

 ### Emojis
+-	To make the system feel and fun more alive it contains these three emojis: 💰💶🙂
 ## Requirements
 ### User stories
 - As a user, I want to be able to create a user account so that I can use the budget system.